Student Work in the USA

 • Employment authorization confirmation: If your application is approved, you will receive an EAD specifying the period during which you are allowed to work as a student in the U.S.

-Finding Student Jobs in the USA
+Finding Student Jobs

 Finding a job as a student in the U.S. can be a multifaceted and challenging process.
 Here are some steps to help you find a student job in the U.S.: